Nowayzsy/Bayesian-Lasso-STA4241/README.md

 # A brief introduction to Bayesian LASSO

 This repository contains the STA4241 final project for a Bayesian Lasso study comparing frequentist Lasso with Bayesian Lasso on simulated data.
-It emphasizes **uncertainty**, **calibration**, and **diagnostics** (posterior predictive checks).

 ## Contents
 - `rmd/Shenyu_Zhou_BayesianLasso.Rmd` — R Markdown with all analyses and figures.